gartenriese2/mapcity/libace/README.md

 ### Lights
 Lights are implemented directly in the shader code.
 So far ambient, diffuse and specular lightning are basically working.
-But the light goes through solid material and illuminates all backsides as well.
+But the light goes through solid material and illuminates all meshes that are occluded as well.
-Maybe *billboards* or *volumetric lightning* will solve this problem.

 ### Shadowing
 Same problems as with the light.
 Two ways are possible: